cipherstash/encrypt-query-language/README.md

 ## Getting started

-Once the custom types and functions are installed, you can start using EQL in your queries.
+Once the custom types and functions are installed in your PostgreSQL database, you can start using EQL in your queries.

 ### Enable encrypted columns